CSC301H-Fall2013/healthyhome/tests/manual/AHH-38 - AHH-120.md

 	1. Go to the home page at acornhh.herokuapp.com

 * **Test process**
-	1. Check whether the map exists
+	1. Create a building with one issue complaint
-		1. Make sure the map appears on the home page
+		1. Make sure the marker color is green
-	2. Check whether the colour correctness
+	2. Create another complaint with three issues for that building
-		2. make sure the map's colour is correct
+		2. make sure the marker color is yellow
+	3. Create another complaint with one issues for that building
+		3. make sure the marker color is yellow
+	4. Create another complaint with three issues for that building
+		4. make sure the marker color is red